CSC1-1101-TTh9-S21/ps8/README.md

 **Honor pledge**: And, as always, in every program, the first four lines (comments) should be your honor pledge.

+**Libraries**: Before gettings started make sure you have the following libraries installed:

+* numpy
+* matplotlib
+* pandas

 ## Part 1: Cereal data
 read in data using csv and save all of the numeric values into a numpy array use numpy to find cereals whose protein content > something